 - Work with City of Melbourne to maintain or appropriately relocate or reimagine the Mockridge Fountain. - Consult with the City of Melbourne to determine their intent to retain other existing artworks in the City's collection (and reinstall in the City Square or relocate as appropriate) or to de-accession.
 Incorporate works to be retained at the site into the new design. - 8.
-Adapt the remaining space after the provision of the station entry below the City Square for a civic facility: - Minimise the extent of the existing space occupied by station infrastructure, where possible using the lower levels for service functions and allowing for active uses near ground surface level. - Consult with the City of Melbourne to resolve the functional brief for the facility. - Create a more direct and positive relationship between the open space and the new civic facilities in the basement than currently exists between the car park and the square. - Continue to accommodate public amenities and site services as appropriate. - 9.
-New or modified structures to accommodate above ground infrastructure may be sited within or adjacent to City Square provided the additional shadows cast do not unreasonably affect the usage and enjoyment of the broader open space.
+Adapt the remaining space after the provision of the station entry below the City Square for a civic facility: - Minimise the extent of the existing space occupied by station infrastructure, where possible using the lower levels for service functions and allowing for active uses near ground surface level. - Consult with the City of Melbourne to resolve the functional brief for the facility. - Create a more direct and positive relationship between the open space and the new civic facilities in the basement than currently exists between the car park and the square. - Continue to accommodate public amenities and site services as appropriate.

-+ Metro Tunnel Rail Project: City Square Open Space Brief.
++ Melbourne Metro Rail Project: City Square Open Space Brief.
 December 2015 Draft.
 City of Melbourne.